haskell/pvp/pvp-faq.md

 subtle difference in word order.
-Also note the use of the term "compatible" which is intended to emphasize *semantic API compatibility*, rather than merely successful compilation (I.e. there's no "it compiles, it works" property which holds in general for Haskell... yet).
+Also note the use of the term "compatible" which is intended to emphasize *semantic API compatibility*, rather than merely successful compilation (i.e. there's no "it compiles, it works" property which holds in general for Haskell... yet).

 The central idea of the PVP (and SemVer) is to serve as a contract to